postmanlabs/postman-docs/v6/postman/scripts/postman_sandbox_api_reference.md

 * `pm.iterationData.syncVariablesFrom(object: {[key: string]: VariableDefinition}, track?: boolean, prune?: boolean):function → Object | Undefined`: Get variables from an object with the name specified.

-* `pm.iterationData.syncVariablesTo(object?: {[key: string]: VariableDefinition}):function → Object`: Saves the variables to an object with the name specified.
+* `pm.iterationData.syncVariablesTo(object?: {[key: string]: VariableDefinition}):function → Object`: Save the variables to an object with the name specified.

 * `pm.iterationData.toJSON():function → *`: Converts the iterationData object to JSON format.

 * `pm.iterationData.unset(key: string):function → void`: Unassign the value given to a specified variable.

-* `pm.iterationData.variables():function → Object`: Returns all the variables from the iterationData object.
+* `pm.iterationData.variables():function → Object`: Return all the variables from the iterationData object.

 * `static pm.iterationData.isVariableScope(object: any):function → boolean`: Check if a specific variable is in scope.